MatthewGerber/rlai/docs/case_studies/robocode.md

 The purpose of this case study is to explore the use of `rlai` for learning robot policies.

+## (Under Construction) -- The latest code can be seen [here](https://github.com/MatthewGerber/rlai/blob/master/src/rlai/environments/robocode.py).
+Notes below.

-## Installing and Configuring Robocode.
+## Installing and Configuring Robocode

 1. Download the Robocode installer [here](https://sourceforge.net/projects/robocode/files/latest/download).
 1. Run the installer.
 The installation directory will be `ROBO` in the following steps.